 - a.
-Where the cost of achieving WHQS on secondary elements outweighs the benefit for current and future tenants, this leads to an acceptable fail. - b.
-The Council has not set a cost amount above which achieving WHQS is considered too expensive.
+Where the cost of achieving WHQS on elements outweighs the benefit for current and future tenants, this leads to an acceptable fail. - b.
+The Council has not set an upper limit upon where achieving WHQS is considered too expensive.
 Every situation is treated on its merits. - c.
 The Council does not consider it cost effective to build extensions to properties to increase floor space. - d.
 In off gas areas it may not be possible to achieve the minimum SAP rating of 65, despite adequate insulation and heating.
 This is considered to be an acceptable fail.